ansforge/IG-fhir-medicosocial-transfert-donnees-dui/389-mapping---projet-personnalisé/ig/StructureDefinition-tddui-careplan-reference.md

 **Usages:**

-* Use this Extension: [TDDUI Goal Attente](StructureDefinition-tddui-goal-attente.md) and [TDDUI Goal Objectif](StructureDefinition-tddui-goal-objectif.md)
+* Use this Extension: [TDDUI Goal Attente](StructureDefinition-tddui-goal-attente.md), [TDDUI Goal Objectif](StructureDefinition-tddui-goal-objectif.md) and [TDDUI Task Bilan](StructureDefinition-tddui-task-bilan.md)
-* Examples for this Extension: [Goal/tddui-goal-objectif-example](Goal-tddui-goal-objectif-example.md)
+* Examples for this Extension: [Goal/tddui-goal-attente-famille-example](Goal-tddui-goal-attente-famille-example.md), [Goal/tddui-goal-attente-usager-example](Goal-tddui-goal-attente-usager-example.md) and [Goal/tddui-goal-objectif-example](Goal-tddui-goal-objectif-example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-careplan-reference)